How to Disable UEFI Secure Boot in Windows 10

 Click the Restart button.
 Your system will restart and take you to the UEFI BIOS.

-Once you're in the UEFI utility screen, move to Boot on the top menu and here you can see the option to turn off secure boot in Windows 10.
-Use the arrow key to go to Secure Boot option and then press enter to select it.
-Use + or – to change its value (enable, disable).
+Once you're on the UEFI utility screen, move to Boot tab on the top menu.
+Use the arrow key to go to Secure Boot option and then Use + or – to change its value to Disable.

 HP Secure Boot